 Hypertrophic Cardiomyopathy (HCM) is a disease that affects the heart muscle, causing the muscle to enlarge, or "hypertrophy."

-At Cleveland Clinic's Miller Family Heart & Vascular Institute, we have a special interest in treating Hypertrophic Cardiomyopathy (HCM).
+At Cleveland Clinic's Miller Family Heart, Vascular & Thoracic Institute, we have a special interest in treating Hypertrophic Cardiomyopathy (HCM).
 Since 1978, we have treated hundreds of patients and the numbers are increasing each year.

 What is hypertrophic cardiomyopathy (HCM)?